irbyjm/trakt-discord-presence/README.md

 Paste the Code returned here: <trakt code>
 ```

+This will cause Trakt API information to be stored in `~/.pytrakt.json` for future reference.

 ### Discord
 Create a Discord API App (https://discordapp.com/developers/applications/) named "Trakt" and record the Discord Client ID for authorizing the trakt-discord application.